Developing a plan of management for Callan Park – what we heard

 • views to the water

-• it's history and heritage including the buildings and landscape
+• history and heritage including the buildings and landscape

 • significant mental health history

-• public space for the community that's not commercialised
+• public space for the community which is not commercialised

 • a place for dogs and their owners